LMFDB/lmfdb/lmfdb/siegel_modular_forms/doc/ISSUES.md

   * Concerning sample pages:

     * Can we populate the Discriminant, Signature, Is Galois lines under "Field" (sometimes there are no such fields, as in ModularForm/GSp/Q/Kp.2_PY2_523/)?

     * Sometimes it gives the field equation as polynomial in x (ModularForm/GSp/Q/Sp4Z.28_Maass/), sometimes with a show/hide button (ModularForm/GSp/Q/Sp4Z.32_Ups/)
+  DONE (That is fine: polynomials with more than 100 bytesasstrings are hidden
+       not to cluutter the page.)

   * ModularForm/GSp/Q/Sp4Z_j/ and ModularForm/GSp/Q/Gamma1_2/ and ModularForm/GSp/Q/Gamma0_2/:
     Explain what the input should be.
 (If you follow the first two suggestions under "e.g.",